Connect to Pluggable Database (PDB)

 SQL> ALTER SESSION SET container=orclpdb; Session altered.

-Now we can work with the database like creating local user, database objects etc. Add the information of the PDB to the tnsnames.ora file.
+We can now work with the database by creating local users and objects.
+Add the information of the PDB to the tnsnames.ora file.

 Locate the tnsnames.ora file.
 Path to the file